-If your filing status is married filing separately and all of the following apply, you are considered unmarried for purposes of figuring the credit and the exclusion on Form 2441.
+Generally, married persons must file a joint return to claim the credit.
+If your filing status is married filing separately and all of the following apply, you are considered unmarried for purposes of claiming the credit on Form 2441.

-- You lived apart from your spouse during the last 6 months of 2010. - The qualifying person lived in your home more than half of 2010, and
+You lived apart from your spouse during the last 6 months of 2011,